Top 20 TestNG Interview Questions and Answers

 Q #6) What are the advantages of TestNG?

-Answer: The advantages of TestNG are as follows:
+Answer: The advantages of TestNG are:

-• It is an open-source framework, hence it is easy to configure.
+• It is an open-source framework; hence, it is easy to configure.

-• Using TestNG we can systematically create the test cases.
+• Using TestNG, we can systematically create the test cases.

 • Grouping is possible using TestNG.

-• It generates HTML reports (Selenium Webdriver cannot generate the test reports alone, it helps SW to achieve this).
+• It generates HTML reports (Selenium Webdriver cannot generate the test reports alone; it helps SW to achieve this).

 • Data parameterization is possible using TestNG.